 During ten (10) of the two-hour student early dismissal days contained in any year's school calendar, the time after the students leave will be provided to all Unit I employees for additional planning and preparation time at their own individual direction.
 No mandatory meetings will be scheduled during this time.
 These designated planning days will be observed as specified in the school calendar.
 The Board will make every effort to include in each year's calendar an average of one such early dismissal day per month (a total of 10 such days per school year).
-Unit I employees may opt to work the remainder of the day off-site, in an environment that is conducive to work, with notification to their immediate evaluating supervisor.

 The Board will make every effort to align four of the ten teacher planning days described above on the calendar so that they can be used by teachers to prepare interim reports for students.